louisawan/MTA-GhostBus-Sample-Codes/README.md

 BusUpdater.cs is the script that retrieves and reads the XML data acquired the by RetrieveAllBus.cs script.
 I added several variables to retrieve specific details of the bus such as its longitude, latitude, the next stop, and vehicle ID.
 Once I retrieved the GPS location of multiple buses, I call the UpdateBusLocation.cs to plot it in Unity coordinates.

 ## SetGeolocation.cs
 I did not create this script.
-I included it for reference and comparison against the UpdateBusLocation.cs script that I created.
+I included it for reference and comparison between the UpdateBusLocation.cs script that I created.

 Thank you for taking your time in reading this!
 Enjoy! :)